 Bad posture worsens Depression and Stress

 When the body remains in a seated position for an extended period of time, slouched and constricted, all of your internal processes slow down.
 As a result your energy levels decrease and creates a poor mood.
 Making you feel irritable, tired and aggravated.
 Slouching causes your body to compress and constrict.
-Therefore your heart and lungs are forced to work harder to pump blood and circulate oxygen.
+Therefore your heart and lungs have to work harder to pump blood and circulate oxygen.
 This causes stress on your internal organs and muscles.
 So sitting in an upright position with your shoulders and chest broad makes it easier to breathe.

 Causes Digestive problems